How to Get Rid of Mice in Walls & Ceilings

 General Mice Exclusion Strategies

-There are also things you can do to try and prevent mice from entering your home in the first place.
+You can also take steps to try and prevent mice from entering your home in the first place.

 - Store Your Food Carefully: Place grains, pet food, and other dry goods in glass or metal containers.